How to run Cozenage¶

 -->

-The ‘-->’ is the cozenage prompt, at which you can type in Scheme expressions to be immediately evaluated when you press enter.
+The ‘-->’ is the cozenage prompt, at which you can type in expressions to be immediately evaluated when you press enter.
 The REPL also provides multiline input using a simple heuristic that tracks if the parentheses are balanced.
 If there are more left parentheses than right parentheses in the current expression, pressing enter will continue on to the next line and print a secondary prompt: ‘…’.
+The secondary prompt will also be printed if you press enter while inside a string literal, that is, no closing quotation mark is detected.

 --> (+ 2 4)